-LiverScreen has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 847989 \Diamond LIVERHOPE has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 731875 $\langle \Diamond \rangle$ IP-cure-B has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 847939 () MICROB-PREDICT has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 825694 GALAXY has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 668031 \Diamond DECISION has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 847949 0 A-TANGO has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 945096 \Diamond ESCALON has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 825510 \Diamond Artemis Project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 101136299 () Liveration Project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 101104360 0 THRIVE Project has received funding from the European Union's Horizon Europe research and innovation programme under grant agreement No 101136622 0 GENIAL Project has received funding from the European Union's Horizon Europe research and innovation programme under grant agreement No 101096312 0 LEOPARD Project has received funding from the European Union's Horizon Europe research and innovation programme under grant agreement No 101080964 innovative health initiative Co-funded by the European Union GRIPonMASH Project is supported by the Innovative Health Initiative Joint Undertaking (IHI JU) under grant agreement No 101132946.
+$ \langle \bigcirc \rangle $ LiverScreen has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 847989 () LIVERHOPE has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 731875 () IP-cure-B has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 847939 MICROB-PREDICT has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 825694 GALAXY has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 668031 DECISION has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 847949 (0) A-TANGO has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 945096 () ESCALON has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 825510 () Artemis Project has received funding from the European Union's Horizon Europe research and innovation programme under grant agreement No 101136299 Liveration Project has received funding from the European Union's Horizon Europe research and innovation programme under grant agreement No 101104360 THRIVE Project has received funding from the European Union's Horizon Europe research and innovation programme under grant agreement No 101136622 GENIAL Project has received funding from the European Union's Horizon Europe research and innovation programme under grant agreement No 101096312 () LEOPARD Project has received funding from the European Union's Horizon Europe research and innovation programme under grant agreement No 101080964 innovative health individue Co-funded by the European Union GRIPonMASH Project is supported by the Innovative Health Initiative Joint Undertaking (IHI JU) under grant agreement No 101132946.
 The JU receives support from the European Union's Horizon Europe research and innovation programme and COCIR, Efpia, EuropaBio, MedTech Europe, Vaccines Europe and Mercodia Aktiebolag, Metadeq Limited and Julius Clinical Research BV. innovative health initiative Co-funded by the European Union LIVERAIM Project is supported by the Innovative Health Initiative Joint Undertaking (IHI JU) under grant agreement No 101132901.
 The JU receives support from the European Union's Horizon Europe research and innovation programme and EFPIA, COCIR, MedTech Europe, Vaccines Europe and EuropaBio.
-HL4EU Project has received funding from the European Union's Erasmus+ programme for education, training, youth and sport under grant agreement No 101133773 office@elpa.eu www.elpa.eu
+HL4EU Project has received funding from the European Union's Erasmus+ programme for education, training, youth and sport under grant agreement No 101133773 Eit Health FisPlat has received funding from the EIT Health under grant agreement No. 20308 innovative health initiative office@elpa.eu www.elpa.eu